 - all homeopathy

-12. Low in cost, and high in convenience.
-Sardines are relatively low in cost, much less than other fish.
+11. Low in cost, and high in convenience.
+Sardines are relatively low in cost, less than most other fish.
 They are also convenient because they come cooked and easily eaten.
 We find no problems with the aluminum or steel cans in which they are packed.
-The canned sardines are actually better preserved and therefore fresher than most “fresh” fish that are transported sometimes thousands of miles before they are cooked.
+The canned sardines are actually better preserved and therefore fresher than most ŇfreshÓ fish that are transported sometimes thousands of miles before they are cooked.